 Once you have got your equipment ready, the next step is to decide what you're going to plant your potatoes in.

-Fill your grow bag up about 1/3 of the way with vegetable compost.
+- Fill up about 1/3 of your grow bag with vegetable compost.

-Then plant 2-3 seed potatoes into each potato grow bag.
-Next put in some fertiliser pellets.
+- Plant 2-3 seed potatoes into each potato grow bag.

-After that cover your potatoes over with another layer of compost.
-Finally water the potatoes in the grow bag.
+- Cover your potatoes over with another layer of the compost.

 - How to grow tomatoes from seed: grow tomatoes in a pot